 5) screen -r 1111 → Reattaches screen with 1111 id

-The kill command is used to abruptly kill a process that might lead to data corruption or data loss.
+We use the kill command to abruptly kill a process that might lead to data corruption or loss.
 The syntax to kill command is:

--9 → The process is killed instantly and it does not take into reference whether any subprocess associated with it is currently running in background.
+-9 → The process is killed instantly and does not take into reference whether any subprocess associated with it is currently running in the background.

--15 → The process is killed once all the subprocesses associated with it are completed.
+-15 → The process terminates after all the subprocesses associated with it have been completed.

-kill all -> It is used to terminate all processes of that particular task for the user.
-Eg: - chrome instance is running so killall will kill all its instances.
+kill all -> We use it to terminate all processes of that particular task for the user.
+For Eg:- a chrome instance is running, so kill all will kill all its instances.

-It is a search utility that is used to search or find a particular pattern or a file.
-It is difficult to check for a pattern scrolling through several lines manually.
+It is a search utility, and we use it to search or find a particular pattern or a file.
+It is difficult to check the pattern by scrolling through multiple lines manually.
 This command creates it a lot smoother.

-It works well with piping also i.e. output of one command can be used as an input for other commands.
+It also works well with piping, i.e. the output of one command can be used as an input for other commands.

 It sets permissions for a particular file of a folder to be accessed by a particular user or root.
-A flag is associated which defines its accessibility for read and write operations.
+A flag is associated, which defines its accessibility for reading and writing operations.